ShreyasKR8/Calculator/README.md

 3. For Keyboard input-
    - Use Delete key to Clear All
    - Use Backspace to delete
-   - Use Shift > - for signs
+   - Press Shift -> - for signs

 ## Acknowledgments